M86 (New York City bus): Current bus service

 The M86 bus runs crosstown along 86th Street in Upper Manhattan.
-The route begins at West 86th Street and Broadway in the Upper West Side.
+The route begins at West 86th Street and Broadway on the Upper West Side.
 It proceeds east along 86th Street to Central Park West, then crosses the 86th Street Transverse through the park, stopping about halfway through the transverse at the NYPD Central Park Precinct.
 The M86 exits the transverse at East 84th Street and 5th Avenue, turning north onto Madison Avenue, then east back onto 86th Street.
 The M86 continues on East 86th Street through the Upper East Side until York Avenue, where it turns north and runs through Yorkville.
 At East 91st Street, the route turns west and terminates at First Avenue.

 Westbound buses begin service at East 92nd Street and York Avenue, at the Asphalt Green fitness center, and run essentially the same route along York Avenue and 86th Street.
 At West 86th Street and Broadway, the route turns north then west onto West 87th Street, terminating at West End Avenue.

 Unlike other SBS routes and most bus rapid transit lines, the M86 SBS does not have long bus lanes, but rather employs short queue jump lanes, which give buses priority at intersections.